-To form your business, you have to choose a name following Florida’s guidelines for naming an LLC, then file your articles of organization with the Florida Department of State.
+To form your business, you have to choose a name following Florida’s guidelines for naming an LLC, then file your articles of organization (or similar documents) with the Florida Department of State.
 If you are not using your own name for the business, you will need to apply for fictitious name registration.

 Incorporation of your LLC in Florida costs between $125 and $160.

 If you’re going to operate as a sole proprietor, you can skip this step and apply for business licenses in your name, instead.

 2. Apply for your statewide license(s) (if applicable)

 Now you know some occupations in Florida require a special license to perform services.
 Based on the information above, you can determine whether your business will be subject to any of those requirements.

 Different government agencies issue licenses for different occupations.
 Florida’s online resource, SunBiz.org, provides additional guidance.

 Most Florida counties require a local business tax receipt.
 Many Florida cities require a city-specific tax receipt on top of that.
 Whether your city or county requires these depends on their tax collection policies and your business location.